ybzenchenko/tg_alerts/README.md

 # TG Alerts — Binance Market Monitoring & Telegram Alert System

-A Python-based crypto market monitoring system that uses the Binance public API to identify active USDT spot markets, stream live candlestick data, detect predefined technical patterns, and send real-time Telegram alerts.
+A Python-based crypto market monitoring and alerting system built around the Binance public API.

+The project identifies active USDT spot markets, streams live candlestick data, detects predefined technical patterns, stores raw and processed outputs in Amazon S3, and sends real-time Telegram alerts.
+The collected S3 data is also exposed to Amazon Athena through the AWS Glue Data Catalog for further analysis.
-The project combines scheduled batch processing with a continuously running WebSocket service:

-- **Apache Airflow** runs the daily market filtering workflow.
-- **Binance REST API** is used for market metadata, historical candles, and recovery backfills.
-- **Binance WebSocket streams** provide live 3-minute and 5-minute closed-candle data.
-- **Amazon S3** stores filters, candles, logs, and alert outputs.
-- **systemd** keeps the live engine running continuously on an AWS EC2 instance.
-- **Telegram Bot API** delivers real-time alerts.

-> This project is for market monitoring and research.
-It does not execute trades.
+> This project is intended for market-data research and portfolio demonstration.
+It does not execute trades or provide financial advice.

+---

+## Project Overview

+The solution combines three different workloads:

+1. **Daily market filtering**
+   Apache Airflow runs a scheduled Python workflow that identifies Binance symbols with sufficient liquidity and recent price activity.

+2. **Continuous live monitoring**
+   A long-running Python service consumes Binance WebSocket streams, evaluates closed 3-minute and 5-minute candles, detects trigger patterns, and sends Telegram alerts.

+3. **Post-run analytics**
+   Data stored in S3 is registered as external Athena tables through the AWS Glue Data Catalog.
+This makes the collected trigger and processing-log data queryable without loading it into a separate database.

+The production pipeline was deployed on an Ubuntu EC2 instance and used to collect a one-week market-data sample for subsequent analysis.

 ---